All Episodes

 Here we get the political doing it.

-We got Peter Byron.
+We got Peter Binert.

-The issues off the table.
+The issue's off the table.

 Why is it off the table?